-Your practice can customize the default lists of diagnoses and procedures that appear on the screen during checkout.
+Your practice can customize the default lists of diagnoses and procedures that appear on the screen during checkout in Partner.
 Computer screens are too small to display the hundreds of different procedures and diagnoses that you may perform, so

 checkout brings up a list based on the visit reason or other criteria.

 Your practice’s custom lists of per-visit diagnoses and procedures are called “charge screens”.

 Does Your Practice Use an EHR?: If your practice uses PCC EHR or another EHR that integrates with Partner, then you will see the clinician’s selected diagnoses and procedures on the Post Charges screen in

 checkout.
 Your front desk staff or biller can also select diagnoses and procedures by hand.

 If a patient is scheduled for a sick visit, Partner can automatically display your practice’s custom “Sick” charge screen, which could include Otitis Media and other common sick diagnoses.
 For a well visit, you may have a Well charge screen that displayed 99393 along with immunization codes.

 Here is a sample “Baby Well” charge screen from a PCC practice that incorporates both sick and well visit codes: